sematext/docs/docs/logs/faq.md

 **Is automatic reindex free?**

-Using Sematext's Logs Management App reindex functionality is available for all plans and the normal plan charges apply.
+Using Sematext's Logs App reindex functionality is available for all plans and the normal plan charges apply.
 Because reindexing counts just like the original data ingestion, before reindexing the estimated cost of reindexing is shown in the UI.